🎵 Healing with Harmony 🎵 is Relaunching January 9, 2025. Learn more!

 As an associate therapist in California, I am legally mandated to report any instances where a teenager’s safety or well-being is at risk.
 This includes situations involving child abuse, neglect, or harm to themselves or others.
 While I highly value confidentiality and privacy in our therapeutic relationship, my primary commitment is to ensure the safety and welfare of my adolescent clients.
 In such cases, I am obligated to break confidentiality and make a report to the appropriate authorities.
 Please rest assured that I will always strive to discuss any such actions with you and your teen before taking any steps, whenever possible.
 I thoroughly review mandated reporting and limits to confidentiality during our first session, as I know it can be a scary and complicated subject.

-Are parents told about issues related to sex, drugs, and behavior issues?
+Are parents informed about drugs, sex, and safety issues?

 Navigating issues related to sex, drugs, and behavior issues with teenagers can be complex, especially when considering both ethical and legal responsibilities.
 My primary duty is to protect the safety, well-being, and privacy of my adolescent clients.
 Typically, I do not share with parents when there is consensual sex between teens within certain age limits, as determined by California law or when I learn of recreational drug use that is not posing a serious threat.
 Privacy is essential to adolescents who seek mental health care, and studies suggest that when adolescents perceive that their health care is not confidential, they are less likely to seek care.